When you’re looking to brew the perfect golden cup of coffee, it’s tempting to try changing everything in pursuit of perfection.

 The 8 Best Coffee Scale Reviews

-1. Our Pick (Best Scale for Pour-Over Coffee): Hario Drip Coffee Scale and Timer
+1. Our #1 Pick: Hario Drip Coffee Scale and Timer

 Getting that perfect golden cup of coffee starts with precisely measured coffee grounds.